Effects on the avifauna

 • Do birds collide with the overhead line or the poles?

-• Is there a risk to birds resting on the overhead line from the electrical operation of the facility or from the pantographs of the O-trucks?
+• Is there a risk to birds resting on the overhead line from the electrical operation of the facility or from the pantographs of the catenary trucks?

 Results

-Within the study period, two spring migration periods, two breeding periods, and two fall migration periods are considered.
-On two sections of the overhead line, a total of four thermal imaging cameras record the behavior of the birds.
-This allows all bird movements to be captured regardless of lighting conditions.
-So far in 2020, several thousand thermal images showing bird movements in the vicinity of the overhead lines have been recorded between April and November.
-Preliminary interim results from a subset of the data have so far shown no adverse effects on birds.
+During the study period, two spring migration periods, two breeding periods and two fall migration periods were observed.
+A total of four thermal imaging cameras recorded the behavior of the birds on two sections of the overhead line.
+This allowed all bird movements to be recorded regardless of the light conditions.
+In 2020, several thousand thermal images of bird movements in the vicinity of the overhead lines were recorded between April and November.
+No negative effects on birds could be deduced from the data.

 Below are some sample images of thermal images aggregated over one minute each.